bbauska/meta-react-basics/README.md

 code, and is frequently used in React as it offers greater flexibility.

 In this section (28), you will learn how JSX is used and how to use its key feature embedded expressions.
-First, let&apos;s examine a JSX example that will output some text on a webpage.
+First, let's examine a JSX example that will output some text on a webpage.
 The code consists of a paragraph, HTML elements containing the phrase hello world.
 It is assigned to the constant variable named Result.
 Note that when this JSX code executes, the result variable will contain a react element that can then be inserted into the webpage.
 This is one of the key features of JSX.
 Building React elements from HTML code automatically.
-Let&apos;s explore another important feature of JSX, which is embedded expressions.
+Let's explore another important feature of JSX, which is embedded expressions.
 Embedded expressions allow developers to insert the values of JavaScript variables into the HTML of the resulting React elements.
 Embedded expressions can also embed the outputs of functions.
-Let&apos;s say you need to output the person&apos;s name in a specific format.
+Let's say you need to output the person's name in a specific format.
 To do this, you can first create a function named format name that will return the first name and surname with a space character between them.
 In your JSX, you can then call this function inside